All resources on this page are freely accessible.

 The Small Places: this is a blog site maintained by Lucy Series, socio-legal researcher and expert commentator upon the Court of Protection.

-Three articles/presentations by Professor Anselm Eldergill, District Judge at the Court of Protection, on the ECHR, the UNCRPD and the legal rights of citizens suffering mental ill-health; the rights of persons with disabilities in criminal proceedings; and the ECHR and mental health.
+Three articles/presentations by Professor Anselm Eldergill, former District Judge at the Court of Protection, on the ECHR, the UNCRPD and the legal rights of citizens suffering mental ill-health; the rights of persons with disabilities in criminal proceedings; and the ECHR and mental health.